lyteword/chspurgeon-tod/volume-7/psalm-133.md

 d) The steadfast to the erring: Jas 5:19.

-3\.Displays its value more by loving generosity, than by a conspicuous appearance before the world.
+3\.
+Displays its value more by loving generosity, than by a conspicuous appearance before the world.
 As Hermon was more valuable to Zion for its dew than for its adornment of the landscape.

 a) A generous activity exhibits and requires more real grace than showy architecture or ornate worship does.